 Long term bras

-Once your breasts have recovered, they have settled to the final position and incisions have healed then it is time to change to a bra that could help support your new breasts long term.
+Once your breasts have recovered, they have settled to the final position and the incisions have healed then it is time to change to a bra that could help support your new breasts long-term.
 The best bra should make you feel beautiful, showing off your new breasts while also supporting them.

-It should also prevent your implants and breasts from drooping – which is something we wouldn’t want months after your breast surgery.
+It should also prevent your implants and breasts from descending, which is something we wouldn’t want months after your breast surgery.